useblocks/sphinx-needs/docs/index.rst

         Sphinx Collections
         ^^^^^^^^^^^^^^^^^^
-        Extension to collect or generate files from different sources and include them into the Sphinx source folder.
+        Extension to collect or generate files from different sources and include them in the Sphinx source folder.

-        Sources like git repositories, jinja based files or symlinks are supported.
+        It supports sources like Git repositories, Jinja based files or symlinks.
         +++

         .. button-link:: https://sphinx-collections.readthedocs.io/en/latest/